Mandaue City Science High School

-Mandaue City Science High School (MCSHS) is a secondary school founded in 1996 in Opao, Mandaue City, Philippines.
+Mandaue City Science National High School (MCSNHS) is a secondary school founded in 1996 in Opao, Mandaue City, Philippines.
 It transferred to Ibabao-Estancia, Mandaue City in 2008.

 History

-Mandaue City Science High School, originally named Mandaue City National Science and Technology High School, started its operation during S.Y.
+Mandaue City Science National High School, originally named Mandaue City National Science and Technology High School, started its operation during S.Y.
 1996 - 1997 in response to the directive of the DECS Secretary Ricardo T. Gloria It was created to give Mandauehanons access to the best education that caters the need of students who excel in Science and Mathematics.

 It is a secondary school which has a special curriculum that provides a more intensive and advanced program, especially in Science and Mathematics.
 It is a school for more promising students with the objective of fostering the problem-solving approach of critical thinking.

-The first intake of MCSHS was composed of 25 students who had superior abilities in science and mathematics.
+The first intake of MCSNHS was composed of 25 students who had superior abilities in science and mathematics.
 They graduated from different public elementary schools in the city and were rigidly screened and interviewed by the DECS, Mandaue City ESI in Science, Mr. Rigel Devena, who himself campaigned and disseminated the information on the opening of a science high school in the division.

 The first batch of students was mostly honor pupils from their respective schools.
 In fact there were several valedictorians and salutatorians in the group while the rest were honorable mentions.

 A full force of Comprehensive teachers took good care of the Science High Students and painstakingly taught them even if it meant an overload since there were no teachers available, then.
 The advisers of Science High Students were: Mrs. Editha Cinco, Mrs. Dalisay Lumapas, Mrs. Beatriz Vicente, and Mrs. Teresita Garbo.
 These teachers motivate the future scientists to engage in activities and contests which were either academic, sports-related, or cultural in nature.
 They excelled in these undertakings and started making a name for the school.